isomerpages/govtech-stp/_traveller-resources/categories-of-travel-health-control-measures.md

 <tbody>
     <tr>
 				<td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-right:2px solid #E0E0E0;border-left:2px solid #E0E0E0;border-top:2px solid #E0E0E0; border-bottom:2px solid #E0E0E0;"><span style="color:red;">!!<b><u> Important Notes before referring to the THCM Categories:</u></b></span><br/><br/>
-					<b> &#10112;</b> If you have visited or transited multiple countries in the past 21 days before arriving in Singapore, note that:
+					<b> &#10112;</b> If you have visited or transited in multiple countries in the past 21 days before arriving in Singapore, note that:
 					<ol style=" padding-left:20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">
-						<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">The most stringent THCM category out of the categories you are eligible for will apply.
+						<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">The most stringent category out of the countries/regions you have visited will apply.
 For instance, a traveller who had left for Singapore from a Category (II) country/region but transited via a Category (III) country/region, will be subject to the Category (III) measures; and</li>
 												<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">	A pre-departure COVID-19 Polymerase Chain Reaction test is not required if you have remained in a Category (I) country for at least 21 consecutive days before departure.</li>
 					</ol>
 					<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">